Last Updated on 14/09/2023 by Barney

 Cut back the bramble canes down to approx 15cm from ground level using secateurs, loppers, or a brush cutter.
 This will make the job of removing the bramble roots easier when there is a clearer space to work on.

-On tall canes I find it easier to gradually reduce the height, pulling out the stems and bramble debris as I work.
+On tall canes I find it easier to gradually reduce the height of the scrambling stems, pulling out the stems and bramble debris as I work.
 Working in this way also makes bagging up the green waste much easier (if you’re not burning the bramble vines).

-Blackberry bushes (brambles) spread via lateral roots which can be up to 45cm deep and can sprout a new plant with the smallest piece of root left behind.
-With this in mind, to successfully remove them reappearing it is important to remove all the roots, not just the visible bramble stump.
+Brambles spread via lateral roots which can be up to 45cm deep and can sprout a new plant with the smallest piece of root left behind.
+With this in mind, to successfully stop them from reappearing it is important to remove all the roots, not just the visible bramble stump.

 For this, you will need either a mattock, heavy-duty garden fork or border spade.